-The intent of this section is to:
+The intent of this section is to reduce the use of energy, water, and other natural resources in Newton's building stock and minimize adverse environmental impacts from buildings and development in both construction and long-term operation by:

-- A. Reduce the use of energy, water, and other natural resources in Newton's building stock - B. Minimize adverse environmental impacts from buildings and development in both construction and long-term operation - C. Increase the use of renewable energy sources for electricity, transportation, heat/cooling, and hot water - D. Increase the use of efficient electricity technology for transportation and buildings - E. Increase the number of buildings built to Passive House, net zero, or similar standards. - F. Minimize the environmental impacts of construction materials and methods, including waste reduction.
+- A. Increasing the use of renewable energy sources for electricity, transportation, heat/cooling, and hot water - B. Increasing the use of efficient electricity technology for transportation and buildings - C. Increasing the number of buildings built to Passive House, net zero, or similar standards. - Minimizing the environmental impacts of construction materials and methods, including waste reduction.